shaik1002/biggitlabbomb/doc/administration/instance_limits.md

 To set a limit on your self-managed instance, use the [**Admin** area](pages/index.md#set-maximum-number-of-gitlab-pages-custom-domains-for-a-project).

-### Number of parallel Pages deployments
+### Number of extra Pages deployments when using multiple deployments

-When using [parallel Pages deployments](../user/project/pages/index.md#parallel-deployments), the total number of parallel Pages deployments permitted for a top-level namespace is 1000.
+When using [multiple Pages deployments](../user/project/pages/index.md#create-multiple-deployments), the total number of extra Pages deployments permitted for a top-level namespace is 1000.

 ### Number of registered runners per scope